AlertMend/AlertMend.io/public/blog/dns-resolution-failures-in-kubernetes.md

 ---
-title: "DNS Resolution Failures in Kubernetes: Troubleshooting and Best Practices"
+title: "DNS Resolution Failures in Kubernetes"
-excerpt: "When nodes in an Elasticsearch cluster run different versions, it can lead to data inconsistency, reduced performance, and even potential downtime.
-Elasticsearch relies on synchronized versioning across nodes to perform efficient data indexing, querying, and retrieval.
-This blog discusses the causes of version mismatches, essential troubleshooting steps, and how to ensure all nodes run a consistent version for optimal cluster performance."
+excerpt: "When nodes in an Elasticsearch cluster run different versions, it can lead to data inconsistency, reduced performance, and even potential downtime."
 date: "2025-04-17"
 category: "Kubernetes"
 author: "Himanshu Bansal"

 ---

 # 🚨 **DNS Resolution Failures in Kubernetes: Troubleshooting and Best Practices**
 ---